Updated April 7, 2020.

 - Make sure that when you get to the area where the edges meet, that the unstitched canvas is inside the stitched canvas.
 Later you will sew up this edge.

 - Once one end has been completed, repeat the process with the other end.
 Try to have the threads covering the ring be as smooth as possible.

 - Next, sew up the overlapped edges with the matte cotton.
 Try to make this as neat as you can, but don’t worry about duplicating the Bargello stitch, something more sturdy, like Cross or Tent is required.

 - Pick the neater of the two ends to be the top.
 Now it’s time to add ribbons to the bottom.
 Cut 12-18 inches lengths from the ribbon threads you used or use others that coordinate.
 You can use as many or as few ribbons as you like.
 Thread your needle with a ribbon, but don’t tie the end.
 Bring your needle from the inside to the outside, over a thread and back inside.
 Do not pull too hard, leave a long tail and unthread your needle as soon as you can.
 Now you have two long ends.
 Pull one end or the other to make them even and tie a knot.
 This will secure the streamers.

 - I used one thread at a time when I was making the streamers and tried to space them evenly around the ornament.
 Continue adding streamers until you think you have enough.
 Trim them to an even length at least 6 inches long.

 - I made a hanger out or matte cotton.
 I took a very long length of the thread and knotted one end.
 Putting the knot to the inside, I went back and forth twice, holding the thread away from the top of the ornament to make a hanger.
 Then I took the remaining thread and wrapped it around my hanger to make it look more finished.

-To get the kinks out of some of the threads I used, I wet the ribbons with a damp sponge and let the whole thing hang dry.
+To get the kinks out of some of the threads I used, try using a hair flatiron.